Company History

 In 1970, Wachs established a new entity called Power Cutting, Inc, or PCI.
 PCI was a joint sales and service company specializing in pipe cutting and machining services in the field using Wachs manufactured equipment.
 The PCI relationship allowed Wachs to benefit from the growing need for service cutting and in-situ machining in fossil and nuclear power plants, chemical plants and refineries.
 It led directly to additional product development, and an insider's knowledge of the industry's needs.
 The PCI division would later be sold to Westinghouse Electric Company.

 The seventies would also see the expansion of E.H.
-Wachs into additional products designed and built specifically for the water utility industry.
-In 1971 the Wachs Utility Products division designed, prototyped and tested the first TM series truck mounted valve operator, the TM-1.
+Wachs into additional machines designed and built specifically for the water utility industry.
+In 1971 the Wachs Water Utility division designed, prototyped and tested the first TM series truck mounted valve operator, the TM-1.
 Introduced to serve the growing need in the water distribution industry for a high powered, portable and easy to use valve exerciser, it proved to be a highly successful, durable design.

 It was the progenitor of our current microprocessor controlled TM-7 and ERV-750, available with our industry leading VITALS software.
 The Wachs Submersible Pump was developed at the same time to provide high capacity de-watering of valves vaults to assist in valve servicing and turning.